 5) Abrupt loss of Peripheral Vision – Loss of the peripheral vision is both a prominent symptom and a major consequence of the problem of glaucoma.

 If you experience these 5 symptoms, it is Glaucoma.
-You must visit your Ophthalmologist for an early diagnosis.
+You must visit your Ophthalmologist for early diagnosis.
 Otherwise, Glaucoma can cause a major loss of vision or even blindness.